sumitrathor1/Medi-mind/readme.md

 This system can evolve into a **scalable health-tech startup** serving the following sectors:

-1. Rural & Remote Areas: Where doctor availability is limited, AI and final-year med students bridge the gap.
+1. **Rural & Remote Areas**: Where doctor availability is limited, AI and final-year med students bridge the gap.

-2. Low-cost Healthcare services
+2. **Low-cost Healthcare Services**

-3. Subscription-based Health Service
+3. **Subscription-based Health Services**
-4. Subscription for doctor promotion based on  (premium profile) + (patient review)
+4. **Subscription for Doctors**: Premium profiles + patient reviews
-5. Subscription for patient
+5. **Subscription for Patients**
-6. income from affiliated pharmacy stores
+6. **Income from Affiliated Pharmacy Stores**

 ---

 ## 💡 Benefits

-✅ Early detection of diseases using AI.
+✅ Early detection of diseases using AI
-✅ Reduces the burden on healthcare professionals.
+✅ Reduces the burden on healthcare professionals
-✅ Offers affordable and scalable medical support.
+✅ Offers affordable and scalable medical support
-✅ Promotes Ayurveda and home-based remedies.
+✅ Promotes Ayurveda and home-based remedies
-✅ Emergency support via transport is unavailable.
+✅ Emergency support via transport integration
-✅ Increases healthcare accessibility in underserved areas.
+✅ Increases healthcare accessibility in underserved areas
-✅ Easy integration with pharmacy apps for medicine delivery.
+✅ Easy integration with pharmacy apps for medicine delivery
-✅ Step-by-step verification ensures high diagnostic accuracy.
+✅ Step-by-step verification ensures high diagnostic accuracy

 ---

 ## 📄 License

 This project is currently under academic/prototype development.
 Licensing will be decided upon commercialization.

 ---